Free Boundary Regularity for Almost-Minimizers: Consequences of the Weiss Monotonicity formula

 Let $u$ be an almost-minimizer for $J^+$ in $\Omega$ (with the constants $\alpha$ and $\kappa$).
 If $0 < r <\rho_4$, $x_0\in \Gamma^+(u) = \Omega \cap \partial\{u>0\}$, $B( x_0, 6r_0)\subset \Omega$, and $z\in \partial^\ast\{u>0\} \cap B(x_0, 2r^{1+\alpha/17n})$, then the function $h_{ x_0,r}$ defined near \eqref{a3.4} satisfies

 and

 where the existence of $\frac{\partial^+ h_{x_0,r}}{\partial \nu} (z)$ and $\nabla^+ h_{x_0,r}(z)$, as defined below Corollary \ref{zerosetreduced}, are part of the statement. \end{corollary}

-\begin{proof} We intend to start from Corollary \ref{zerosetreduced}, which gives similar results for $u$, and deduce the result from estimates on $h_{x_0,r}/u$ that we proved in earlier sections.
+The proof starts with Corollary \ref{zerosetreduced}, which gives similar results for $u$, and deduce the result from estimates on $h_{x_0,r}/u$ that we proved in earlier sections.
 But let us compare with the slightly different function $h_{z,r}$ first, for which we shall be able to use Theorem \ref{t3.1} more directly.

 Our H\"older assumption on $q_+$ is used to prove the existence of $\frac{\partial^+ u}{\partial \nu}(z)$ and $\nabla^+ u(z)$, but we do not need quantitative estimates for this.
 The other assumptions come from Section \ref{harmonic-functions} and are used to connect $h_{x_0,r}$ to $u$ and prove \eqref{eqn6.1A}.